sagemathinc/sbir2015/description.md

 ### Development Plan (6-Month Timeline)

-1. 2 weeks -- Implement initial very minimal version of interactive problem system.
+1. 2 weeks -- Implement an initial minimal interactive problem system.
-2. 2 weeks -- Make the problem system usable via SMC and collect usage information and feedback as we encourage people to test it.
+2. 2 weeks -- Make the problem system usable via SMC and collect  feedback as we encourage people to test it.
 3. 1 month -- Implement a sharing marketplace
 4. 1 month -- Test the system on students via homework assignments
 5. 3 months -- Iterate

-#### 1. Implement first simple interactive problem system (2 weeks)
+#### 1. Implement a first simple interactive problem system (2 weeks)

-Our design is inspired by very well-known game programming and user interface design patterns (e.g., model/view/controller) from software engineering.
+Our design is inspired by well-known game programming and user interface design patterns.

-The first step would be to create a first simple version of an interactive problem system built on top of the SMC platform.
-We have access to a large number of number of *non-interactive* problems created by instructors as Sage worksheets, IPython notebooks, and LaTeX documents, which we can draw on for inspiration regarding design requirements.
+The first step is to create a simple version of an interactive problem system built on top of the SMC platform.
+We have access to many problems created by instructors as Sage worksheets, IPython notebooks, and LaTeX documents, which we can draw on for inspiration regarding design requirements.